Travelability on the Oregon Coast

 Beverly Beach State Park

-At Beverly Beach State Park, Mobi Mats are rolled over the sand to provide beach access to people who use wheelchairs.
+At Beverly Beach State Park, Mobi-mats are rolled over the sand to provide beach access to people who use wheelchairs.
 They can be reserved by calling the registration booth, 541-265-9278, and are otherwise available on a first-come, first-served basis.
 The State Park also includes three campsites and six yurts accessible to campers with disabilities.

 Gold Beach